Megadimension Neptunia VII: Zero Dimension Neptunia Z: Twilight of the Desperate CPU

-Hyperdimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri
+Hyper Dimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri

 Several days later, the CPUs hold a meeting to discuss the CPU Shift Period which is now in full effect.
 Shares are disappearing rapidly, and the CPUs will host a festival to regain public faith.
 A festival event is interrupted by a mysterious 4-person group known as Gold Third.
 They swiftly defeats the CPUs, and the world is engulfed in a white light.

 The CPUs awaken several days later, only to find that the public have forgotten them and each of the four members of Gold Third now rule the four nations.
 The CPUs each return to their respective Basilicoms (CPU Headquarters) followed by the CPU candidates to assess each nation's situation.
 Though they attempt to keep in contact by cell-phone, networks prove unstable.
 Vicious new monsters have also been reported throughout Gamindustri, as well as four mysterious golden towers.